SMLC-NYSBC/TARDIS/README.md

  -dv, --device [str]
                         Define which device to use for training:
                         * gpu: Use ID 0 GPU
-                        * cpu: Usa only CPU
+                        * cpu: Use only CPU
                         * mps: Apple silicon (experimental)
                         * 0-9 - specified GPU device id to use